What is the Full form of BIFR?

 - The Amendment Bill was introduced in 2001 when the government felt that the BIFR did not achieve its objectives of precautionary industrial sickness firms.

-- In 2003, the Repeal Act on Sick Industrial Companies was passed, which retook the place of SICA and allowed BIFR & AAIFR to occur with NCLT (National Company Law Tribunal) as well as the NCLAT (National Company Law Appellate Tribunal).
+- In 2003, the Repeal Act on Sick Industrial Companies was passed, which took the place of SICA and asked to replace BIFR & AAIFR with NCLT (National Company Law Tribunal) and NCLAT (National Company Law Appellate Tribunal), respectively.